Calculation of LTV

 ≈ 1

-Acquisition at breakeven, but without margin → little sustainability.
+Acquisition at break-even, but without margin → hardly sustainable.

 2 to 3